ceph/ceph/doc/man/8/rbd.rst

    Make json or xml formatted output more human-readable.

-.. option:: -o map-options, --options map-options
+.. option:: -o krbd-options, --options krbd-options

-   Specifies which options to use when mapping an image.  map-options is a comma-separated string of options (similar to mount(8) mount options).
-   See map options section below for more details.
+   Specifies which options to use when mapping or unmapping an image via the rbd kernel driver.  krbd-options is a comma-separated list of options (similar to mount(8) mount options).
+See kernel rbd (krbd) options section below for more details.

 .. option:: --read-only